libraryofcelsus/AetherNode/README.md

 # AetherNode
 A Simple Local API for Open-Source LLMs.
 Only Llama-2-Chat for now.

-This Repository is mostly just an experiment for now.
-I may end up using this as a solution for my Ai Assistant/Agent project.
+This Repository was made for my Ai Assistant Agent Project.
 That project can be found here: https://github.com/libraryofcelsus/Aetherius_AI_Assistant

 If you need help or have any questions join my discord: https://discord.gg/pb5zcNa7zE